houcha/asm-practise/README.md

 # Frame

-A simple frame with shadow written in Turbo Assembler in DOS OS.
+A simple frame with shadow written in Turbo Assembler in MS-DOS.

 Frame outlook: